mmisw/mmiorr-docs/docs/install/index.md

 - [Docker Compose](https://docs.docker.com/compose/install/)

+!!! note
+    The user performing the deployment should have the relevant Docker privileges.
+    For example, via a command like: `sudo usermod -a -G docker username`

 The Docker images required to run the ORR system are:

 | Image |  Name |  Purpose |